The thought of this alone is daunting. You don’t know where to begin, but your heart’s pulling you in that direction.

 Subject: Love to get your advice on career switch

-I chance upon your profile as I’m doing research to consider a career switch.
+I chanced upon your profile as I was doing research on making a career switch.

-Just like yourself, I am currently a teacher and is looking to move into the Consumer Service industry.
-But I’m so lost and do not know where to start.
+Just like you, I’m currently a teacher who is looking to move into the Consumer Services industry.
+But I’m frankly lost, and don’t know where to start.

 Given your successful transition, I hope you could give me some advice.